 This one-day intensive training programme provides expert legal guidance to dog wardens on the scope of their duties and powers.
 It will also give them the skills to identify prosecutable cases, undertake lawful investigation and prepare a file for successful prosecution.

 Local Authorities have a statutory responsibility for dog control under multiple Acts, regulations and bye-laws.
-Under these pieces of legislation, Local Authorities appoints Dog Wardens who have the many powers including the power to impose fines and the power to prosecute.
+Under these pieces of legislation, Local Authorities appoints Dog Wardens who have many powers including the power to impose fines and the power to prosecute.
 Despite these powers fines, enforcement and convictions rates are still relatively low compared to the amount of dog related complaints received.

 Legislation covered in this training programme include: